What is the Double Minnow Rig

 Best Double Minnow Rigging Rod for crappie Fishing

 A long rod is usually what you see used by serious crappie anglers.
 They can help you get your double minnow rig away from the boat.
-This keeps the boat from spooking those shallow water slabs but when the water your fishing your minnow rig is deep then a shorter rod might be better.
+This keeps the boat from spooking those shallow water slabs but when the water you’re fishing your minnow rig is deep then a shorter rod might be better.
 When watching your fish finder trying to keep on those schools of minnows and those schools of feeding crappie a shorter rod can help you prest your minnow rigs to the crappie below.
 It allows you to more easily see your minnow rigs on the screen and in front of those hungry crappie.

 Best Crappie Reel for Double Minnow Rigs

 For crappie fishing with double minnow rigs, look for reels that can accommodate line weights of 2 to 8 pound test.
 These reels will hold enough line for long casts.
 Reels that are adapted for braided line are vital if you want to use braided line.
-Drag isn’t always a big discussion point when talking crappie but if you like to or need to use light line, sometimes 2 pound test in ultra-clear water, you want a crappie reel with an excellent drag.
+Drag isn’t always a big discussion point when talking crappie but if you like to or need to use light line, sometimes 2-pound test in ultra-clear water, you want a crappie reel with an excellent drag.
 A good smooth drag can help keep you from breaking off when you get a good crappie on the line.

-Here’s some reviews and a buying guide for choosing a reel for minnow rigging for crappie
+Here are some reviews and a buying guide for choosing a reel for minnow rigging for crappie

 How To Rig The Double Minnow Crappie Rig